jdwh08/foxnote-quartzsite/content/Dynamic Programming.md

 2. Each state has transitions to other states.
 3. The action at each state relies on very little information, e.g., only information we pass from the prior state in transition.
 	1. No other "side effects"!
-4. This is basically the [[Markov Property]].
+	2. This is basically the [[Markov Property]].
+4. We repeatedly encounter the same states again and again.

 **Other ways to think about it:**
 Can we draw a [[Directed Graph]] that represents the problem entirely?
-If states are 2D, can we start to the bottom right value from the top left?
+If states are 2D, can we start from one value and move our way to reach a different value?

 Think about it kinda like a [[Markov Decision Process]], hence why DP is also relevant for [[Bellman Equation]] with [[Reinforcement Learning]].